FREQUENTLY ASKED QUESTIONS

 How do I secure a place at Mucky Munchkins Childcare Ltd?

 When attending to view our setting you will be given a Parent Pack.
-Please complete the same and return along with the registration fee of £35.
+Please complete the same and return along with the registration fee of £35 and refundable deposit of £150.
 Once we have received the same this will secure your place.
-A place cannot be secured without the completed Parent Pack and Registration Fee.
+A place cannot be secured without the completed Parent Pack, Registration Fee and deposit.
 Our availability can change on a daily basis so please be sure to return the forms as soon as possible to secure the place.

 We can hold a place for up to 4 weeks with no deposit.
 Deposits are required to secure places for any longer period of time – please speak to the Nursery Managers.